armory/documentation/_admin_guides/subservices.md

 # Spinnaker Sub-Services

+Spinnaker is the composition of a few sub-services for resiliency and follow the single-responsibility principle.
+It allows for faster iteration on each individual component and a more pluggable architecture for custom components.

 ## Orca

 Orca is responsible for the orchestration of of pipelines, stages and tasks within Spinnaker.
 It acts as the "traffic cop" within Spinnaker making sure that sub-services, their execution and state are passed along correct.